elvanto/login-wordpress/readme.txt

 == Installation ==

-1. Upload `elvanto-login.php` to the `/wp-content/plugins/` directory or install via WordPress Plugins search
+1. Upload `elvanto-login.php` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to Themes > Widgets in the WordPress Administration Panels.
 4. Open the sidebar, footer, or Theme section to which you wish to add the Elvanto Login Widget.
 5. Find the Elvanto Login Widget in the list of Widgets.